-- At least 40% (120 hours) of direct service with actual clients that contributes to the development of counseling skills; at least 10 of these hours must be devoted to group counseling.
-A minimum of 60 hours must be devoted to individual, couple, or family counseling. - Weekly interaction that averages one hour per week of individual and/or triadic supervision throughout the internship by a site supervisor; - An average of 1 1/2 hours per week of group supervision that is provided on a regular schedule by a program faculty member or a student supervisor; - The development of program-appropriate audio/video recordings for use in supervision or live supervision of the student's interactions with clients; and - Evaluation of the student's counseling performance throughout the internship, including documentation of a formal evaluation after the student completes the internship by a program faculty member in consultation with the site supervisor.
+- At least 40% (120 hours) of direct service with actual clients that contributes to the development of counseling skills.
+A minimum of 60 hours must be devoted to individual, couple, or family counseling.
+Group counseling is not required but encouraged; however, group counseling hours cannot exceed 60 hours per semester. - Weekly interaction that averages one hour per week of individual and/or triadic supervision throughout the internship by a site supervisor; - An average of 1 1⁄2 hours per week of group supervision that is provided on a regular schedule by a program faculty member or a student supervisor: - The development of program-appropriate audio/video recordings for use in supervision or live supervision of the student's interactions with clients; and - Evaluation of the student's counseling performance throughout the internship, including documentation of a formal evaluation after the student completes the internship by a program faculty member in consultation with the site supervisor.